andrewgdotcom/spelling/spelling-rules.md

 ### 2V6: Misselänëus

-#### 2V6a: The prónouns I and U ar àlways capitalïzed, and täke nó shift márk.
+#### 2V6a: The prónouns I and U ar àlways capitalïzed, and täke no shift márk.

-#### 2V6b: LOT/CLOTH (à/o) and NORTH/FORCE (àr/ór) ar not consistently distinguished; menny acsents doo not distinguish them and nó ambigüity is introdüsed [LOOSE].
+#### 2V6b: LOT/CLOTH (à/o) and NORTH/FORCE (àr/ór) ar not consistently distinguished; menny acsents doo not distinguish them and no ambigüity is introdüsed [LOOSE].

 #### 2V6c: BATH is nórmally equäted wiþ TRAP, pürely to minimïze dïacritics; sòm acsents equäte it wiþ PALM.
-Nó ambigüity is introdüsed [LOOSE].
+No ambigüity is introdüsed [LOOSE].
 The long márk may bë explisitly üzed to márk stress on BATH, e.g. "canál".

 ### Nótes